devv-shayan/LangGraph-text-Analyzer/README.md

 # Text Processing Workflow with Google Gemini AI

+This project introduces LangGraph, a powerful framework for creating modular, graph-based AI workflows.
+You will learn how to leverage LangGraph to build more complex and flexible AI agents that can handle multi-step processes efficiently.
 This project sets up a text classification, entity extraction, and summarization pipeline using Google Gemini AI and `langgraph`.
 We use a state-based graph to structure the workflow, which allows for step-by-step processing of the text.

 ## Requirements